 Polycystic ovary syndrome (PCOS)

-Polycystic ovarian syndrome (PCOS) is a condition associated with increased levels of two hormones in the body – insulin and androgens (male-type hormones) – that cause symptoms such as irregular periods, excessive facial and body hair, pimples and weight gain.
+Polycystic ovarian syndrome (PCOS) is a condition associated with increased levels of 2 hormones in the body: insulin and androgens (male-type hormones).
+This causes symptoms such as irregular periods, excessive facial and body hair, pimples and weight gain.

-The condition affects 1 in 10 women and is more common in some high-risk groups, such as Aboriginal and Torres Strait Islander women.
+PCOS affects one in 10 women and is more common in some high-risk groups, such as Aboriginal and Torres Strait Islander women.

 Symptoms and causes of PCOS